-Do you really need to charge German learning to your card?
+Do you really need to pull out your credit card to learn German?

 Early on in my German learning career, I tried out a couple of free online courses and trials.
 I figured I would get the basics down and then buy one of those published courses or some online membership.